rohanmahy/ietf-drafts/mahy-mimi-problem-outline/draft-mahy-mimi-problem-outline.md

 of some features commonly found in most IM group chat systems:

 * plain text and rich text messaging
+* mentions
 * delivery notifications
 * read receipts
 * replies
 * reactions
 * edit or delete previously sent messages
 * expiring messages
-* knock / ping
 * shared files/audio/videos
 * calling / conferencing
+* message threading

 Once messages are encrypted end-to-end there is no further opportunity for content negotiation.
 Exploring requirements, semantics, and an example common format for messages, which would allow proprietary messages or extensions to be delivered in parallel to the same users is described in [@!I-D.mahy-mimi-content].
-It discusses all of the features above except for calling and conferencing.
+It discusses all of the features above.

 ## Calling and Conferencing